 - The Company continues to explore various means and most cost efficient methods to inject new capital for the explosive growth it is experiencing.
-With this in mind, the Company has entered into an agreement with AKD Securities to conduct a pre-IPO and IPO of the shares of common stock of NetSol Technologies Ltd., its subsidiary located in Lahore, Pakistan on the Karachi Stock Exchange (KSE). - As announced in January, NetSol will list its key subsidiary in Pakistan on the KSE.
-This IPO is expected to generate approximately \$6 million from a most bullish and emerging market.
-This Company believes this will strengthen the net assets of NetSol as a whole and would provide sizable new capital for growth and strategic new initiatives. - Infuse new capital from potential exercise of outstanding investor warrants and employees options for business development and enhancement of infrastructures. - NetSol has engaged Westrock Advisors LLC, in New York for new investor relations and company coverage.
-Just recently they initiated and distributed research coverage of NetSol with a "buy" rating.
+With this in mind, the Company has entered into an agreement with AKD Securities to conduct a pre-IPO and IPO of the shares of common stock of NetSol Technologies Ltd., its subsidiary located in Lahore, Pakistan on the Karachi Stock Exchange (KSE). - As announced in January, a significant initiative NetSol would list its key subsidiary in Pakistan on the KSE.
+This IPO is expected to generate approximately \$6.million from a most bullish and merging market.
+This would strengthen the net assets of NetSol as a whole and would provide sizable new capital for growth and strategic new initiatives. - Infuse new capital from potential exercise of outstanding investor warrants and employees options for business development and enhancement of infrastructures. - NetSol has engaged Westrock Advisors LLC, in New York for new investor relations and company coverage.
+Just recently they initiated and distributed research coverage of NetSol with a 'buy' rating.